anagarciabautista/DatosMasivos/Practica_tareas/Readme.md

   Enciso Maldonado Aileen Yurely #15210329</H3>

   <H5 aling="center">
-  Similar a la cláusula SQL "GROUP BY", la función Spark groupBy () se usa para recopilar datos idénticos en grupos en DataFrame /      Dataset y realizar funciones agregadas en los datos agrupados.
-En este artículo, explicaré groupBy()ejemplos con el lenguaje Scala</H5>
+  assimilate to the SQL clause "GROUP BY", the Spark groupBy () function is used to collect identical data in groups in DataFrame / Dataset and perform aggregate functions in the grouped data.
+In this article, I will explain groupBy () examples with the Scala language </H5>

      import org.apache.spark.sql.SparkSession
     val spark = SparkSession.builder().getOrCreate()